tomvita/Breeze-Beta/README.md

 4. Consistant and easy to use UI.

 # How to install
-Copy the contents of Breeze.zip to the root of you SD card.
+Copy the contents of Breeze.zip to the root of your SD card.

 # Acknowledgement
 The UI framework is derived from daybreak.